bilalqtech/ismaywolff.nl/README.md

 You'll need a working [Travis](https://travis-ci.org/) account and turn on Travis for your repo to allow it to build your site.
 Replace the secure environment variables in `.travis.yml` with your own using [travis-encrypt](https://www.npmjs.com/package/travis-encrypt).
 You'll need:

 * `GH_TOKEN`: a github token for your repo so Travis can publish the build
+* `GH_EMAIL`: the email matching the username for your repo
 * `CLOUND_NAME`: your Cloudinary `cloud_name`
 * `API_KEY`: your Cloudinary `api_key`
 * `API_SECRET`: your Cloudinary `api_secret`

+Make sure to modify the credentials in the deploy scripts in `/scripts` as well.

 ## License